-Pre-harvest latent fungal infection of fruit may lead to 5-10% post-harvest losses.
+WP3: Relating microbial epiphytes to latent fungal infection.
 Studies from other fruit crops indicate that epiphyte microbiomes on fruit surfaces could significantly affect the establishment of latent infection in fruit by fungal pathogens.
-Here, we aim to determine whether post-harvest rot development of individual fruit is related to epiphyte microbiomes on the fruit surface.
-Amplicon-based meta-barcoding technology will be used to characterize microbiomes on individual fruit surfaces.
+We aim to determine whether post-harvest rot development of individual fruit is related to epiphyte microbiomes on the fruit surface.
+Neonectria ditissima will be used as a model pathogen system.
+Amplicon-based meta-barcoding technology will be used to characterise microbiomes on individual fruit surfaces.